Loudness Normalization: The Future of File-Based Playback

 This allows the user to increase the loudness of dynamic tracks beyond the normal clipping level, but compromises sound quality as the limiter removes transients.

 The vast majority of recorded music has an average measured loudness of -16 LUFS or higher.
-Therefore, extremely dynamic material, such as late Romantic symphonies, and rare pop tracks, will encounter this clipping issue, and only if the listener turns the level control up too far.
+Therefore, extremely dynamic material, such as late Romantic symphonies and rare pop tracks, will encounter this clipping issue only if the listener turns the level control up too far.

 Appendix 2: Album Normalization

-All tracks from a single album should receive the metadata value of the loudest track in the entire album, AlbumLUFS.
+All tracks from a single album should use the loudest track's metadata value, AlbumLUFS.
 When available, this AlbumLUFS should be used instead of FileLUFS metadata.

-When a quieter track from an album is played in sequence with other tracks, it will then still receive the intended lower loudness level.
+When a quieter track from an album is played in sequence with other tracks, it still receives the intended lower loudness level.

 To determine the maximum gain, the FilePeak level is still used.
 Algebraically, the NORM-L formula becomes: